liuyanbioinfo/igv_web_app/README.md

 4. **Click Update IGV**: Once the locus and BAM path are entered, click the "Update IGV" button.
 The IGV viewer will refresh and display the BAM file content for the specified locus.
 5. **Visualize Data**: The genomic alignments will be displayed in the IGV viewer.
 You can zoom in/out, scroll, and interact with the visualization.

+## LICENSE
+This project is licensed under the MIT License - see the `LICENSE` file for details.